 Your ProtoSound® system has two types of volume adjustment.
 A manual turn knob on the bottom of the chassis (See Fig. 6 below) allows you to control all the sounds in the system and a remote control "RESET" option (Option # 6), allows you to control the volume level of the engine sounds remotely from the transformer.
-Turning the volume adjustment knob clockwise will increase the volume and counterclockwise will lower the volume of all sounds; bell, horn, engine sounds, Cab Chatter, etc. For information on operating the RESET volume adjustment option, see the section entitled "Programming ProtoSound RESET Options" on the following pages.
+Turning the volume adjustment knob clockwise will increase the volume and counterclockwise will lower the volume of all sounds; bell, whistle, engine sounds, enhanced neutral sounds, etc. For information on operating the RESET volume adjustment option, see the section entitled "Programming ProtoSound® RESET